Pilonidal disease: Pilonidal sinus

-Pilonidal sinus (PNS): is a sinus tract, or small channel, that may originate from the source of infection and open to the surface of the skin.
+Pilonidal sinus (PNS): a sinus tract, or small channel, that may originate from the source of infection and open to the surface of the skin.
 Material from the cyst drains through the pilonidal sinus.
-A pilonidal cyst is usually painful, but with draining the patient might not feel pain.
+A pilonidal cyst is usually painful, but if it is a draining sinus, the pressure is relieved and the patient might not feel pain.

 Causes

-One proposed cause of pilonidal cysts is ingrown hair, although hairs found in pilonidal sinus tracts may originate from the head.
+Hair insertion is the causative agent of pilonidal cysts.
+An analysis of 624 patients' cyst hair found that 74% of the hair was rootless, and resembled spiky, razor-cut hair rather than intact body hair.
+One proposed cause is ingrown hair, although hairs found in pilonidal sinus tracts have more often been found to originate from the head.

 Excessive sitting is thought to predispose people to the condition, as sitting increases pressure on the coccygeal region.

-Trauma is not believed to cause a pilonidal cyst; however, such an event may result in inflammation of an existing cyst; there are cases where this can occur months after a localized injury to the area.
+Trauma is not believed to cause a pilonidal cyst; however, such an event may result in inflammation of an existing cyst.
+There are cases where this has occurred months after a localized injury to the area.

 Pilonidal cysts may be caused by a congenital pilonidal dimple.

 Excessive sweating can also contribute to the formation of a pilonidal cyst: moisture can fill a stretched hair follicle, which helps create a low-oxygen environment that promotes the growth of anaerobic bacteria, often found in pilonidal cysts.
-The presence of bacteria and low oxygen levels hamper wound healing and exacerbate a forming pilonidal cyst.
+The presence of bacteria and low oxygen levels hamper wound healing and exacerbate a developing pilonidal cyst.